 Each trailer parking space and dock location can be geofenced, and those geofenced locations can be connected in a yard management system or web application.
 Together, GPS trailer tracking and geofencing supply essential data to support system-directed moves that match the trailer to the correct dock.
 This in turn allows the shuttle driver to find the right trailer and move it to the right dock in a single trip, without multiple radio calls or paper pick lists on clipboards.

 Warehouse and yard managers can also monitor the location of trailers as they move from parking space to dock, and to a new location once fully loaded.
-Visibility into all the trailers in a yard allows the yard management system to coordinate trailer loading, unloading and overall movement for maximum efficiency, potentially delivering as much as a 20% increase in dock utilization and a 30% increase in overall productivity.
+Visibility into all the trailers in a yard allows the yard management system to coordinate trailer loading and unloading and overall movement for maximum efficiency.

 Minimize detention charges and keep your yard moving